-There are several dining options on campus, including two residential college cafeteria-style eateries, numerous marketplace/coffee shop locations, and a variety of restaurants.
-The two cafeterias, Parkside and Everybody’s Kitchen (EVK), offer all-you-can-eat, self-serve food to hungry students.
+There are several dining options on campus, including three residential college cafeteria-style eateries, numerous marketplace/coffee shop locations, and a variety of restaurants.
+The three cafeterias, Cafe 84, Parkside and Everybody’s Kitchen (EVK), offer all-you-can-eat, self-serve food to hungry students.

-After several weeks of eating at the same cafeteria, you may grow weary of EVK or Parkside.
-When students want to spice up their dining experience, they often venture to one of the countless restaurants on campus, including Panda Express, Carl’s Jr., California Pizza Kitchen, Lemonade, and Wahoo’s Fish Tacos, to name a few.
+But after several weeks of eating at the same cafeteria, you might want more variety.
+When students want to spice up their dining experience, they often venture to one of the countless restaurants on campus, including Panda Express, The Habit Burger Grill, California Pizza Kitchen, Lemonade, and Seeds Marketplace, to name a few.
 Many students purchase meal plans that include “dining dollars,” or meal money specifically designated for use at the non-cafeteria eateries.

 You’re probably still going to miss “mom’s home cooking,” but we think you will enjoy the food on-campus.

 What’s the best place to live as a Freshman?